-A cosy square with arcades, bars and terraces.
+A cosy square in Logrono with arcades, bars and terraces.
 Here stands the cathedral Santa Maria de la Redonda (15th / 18th century), which name still reminds of the original round construction with a baroque tower.
 Inside beautifully carved altars.

 Nearby is the 12th century Iglesia de San Bartolomé church with its Mudejar style tower and Gothic-Romanesque portal, one of the most essential examples in the Rioja.
 The church may have been part of the city’s defences, of which only a small portion has been preserved.

 Calle del Laurel

 Calle Laurel is known for its Sidrerías and is considered one of the best tapas streets in Spain.
 The area has since expanded to the surrounding streets including those of Calle San Juan.
 The Calle del Laurel is known as the Sendero de Los Elefantes (elephant trail) which has been nicknamed the Spanish trumpet which means to gulp, flat for ‘a mouth full’.
 And there is a lot to take in here.
 Every bar in the streets has its specialities to die for!
 Order a delicious matching Rioja wine.
 They are of excellent quality and inexpensive!